SBangarh/Bike-station-and-destination-location/README.md

 ## Challenges
 - Connecting to the citybike api, seemed to be missing data initially.
 Results deviated from documentation
 - looping through the results from the API's, nested dictionaries were extremely difficult and part 2 took a week for me to do
+- had a bad habit of not commiting frequently and appropriately had VS Code crash on me, but luckily I copied and pasted my code in a separate file. what a nightmare...

 ## Future Goals